2020 Aircraft Survivability Symposium

 The 2020 Aircraft Survivability Symposium is a SECRET//NOFORN event; attendees must hold at least a secret clearance and be a U.S. citizen.
 Please review the security clearance and gate access information page and submit your clearance information via JPAS according to the instructions.
 Non-CAC cardholders will also need to submit gate a access form to enter the base.

-The goal of this three-day, classified symposium is to foster technical dialogue and exchange of information on aircraft survivability topics such as design, operational experience, threats current and future, reliability and maintenance, and testing of aircraft survivability technologies.
-Using the Naval Postgraduate School as our venue and co-sponsor, it provides attendees a unique experience at this symposium that offers a forum for learning through its presentation of relevant tutorials and presentations by senior keynotes from government and industry, the armed services, industry and academia on survivability related subjects on the first day of the symposium.
+The goal of this three-day, classified symposium is to foster technical dialogue and the exchange of information on aircraft survivability topics such as design, operational experience, threats current and future, reliability and maintenance, and the testing of aircraft survivability technologies.
+Using the Naval Postgraduate School as our venue and co-sponsor provides attendees a unique experience within a forum for learning through its presentation of relevant tutorials and presentations by senior leaders from industry, government, academia, and the armed services on survivability-related subjects on the first day of the symposium.

-These presenters will discuss survivability technologies, survivability sustainment and operations, threats and counter measures.
-This symposium will also include Aircraft Survivability in Multi-Domain Operations.
+These presenters will discuss survivability technologies, survivability sustainment and operations, threats and countermeasures, and warfighter lessons learned from recent combat experiences.
+This symposium will also cover Aircraft Survivability in Multi-Domain Operations.

 The symposium will begin on Tuesday, November 3, 2020, and run through Thursday, November 5, 2020.